home-assistant/companion.home-assistant/docs/integrations/sensors.md

 *   `Cellular`
 *   `No Connection`

-If the connection type is not recognised, either `Unknown` or `Unknown Technology` will be returned.
+If the connection type is not recognized, either `Unknown` or `Unknown Technology` will be returned.